wjhhking/jinspire.dev/_posts/2025-08-25-llm-learning.md

 That’s why pretraining is so important.
 In society, we even see a bias toward certain schools — similar to choosing certain base models to build on.

+It is also important to point out that in many places, the schooling system becomes **exam-saturated** — education optimized almost entirely for test performance.
+This is similar to overfitting a model on **benchmarks**: accuracy on the test set rises, but generalization suffers.
+Real understanding requires a broader distribution of experiences, not just drilling for one metric.

 ## Supervised Fine-Tuning (SFT): Adapting in the Workplace